Mik Kaminski: Career

 Kaminski was one of the three remaining string players for the group when Lynne decided to remove them in 1980, although Kaminski had not appeared on any of the band's studio recordings since 1977's Out of the Blue by the time of his dismissal.
 Unlike fellow string players Hugh McDowell and Melvyn Gale, however, Kaminski returned to perform on the tours for the ELO albums Time and Balance of Power, and on the 1983 single "Rock 'n' Roll Is King".
 Kaminski likewise appeared prominently on ELO bandmember Kelly Groucutt's 1982 solo album.
 Following ELO's breakup in 1986, Kaminski formed the group Player (later revised to OrKestra) alongside Groucutt; the pair were joined by former ELO cellist Hugh McDowell several years later.
 Increasingly dissatisfied with the promotional campaign for OrKestra, Kaminski, Groucutt and McDowell accepted an offer to perform in the debut tour for the ELO spinoff band ELO Part II in 1991 (Kaminski had previously appeared as a guest on one track from Part II's debut album).
 While promoted as guest artists from OrKestra, Kaminski, Groucutt and McDowell performed alongside Part II as a single eight-piece unit during the tour.
 By 1993, Kaminski and Groucutt dissolved OrKestra and became full-time members of Part II; Kaminski thereby prominently features on the group's second album Moment of Truth, both playing violin on and receiving songwriting credits for several tracks.
 Kaminski continued to perform with ELO Part II for the remainder of its lifetime.

 Upon ELO Part II's rebranding as The Orchestra in 2000, Kaminski chose to remain with the band, contributing violin parts to its sole released studio album No Rewind the following year.
-As of 2024, Kaminski continues to perform with the Orchestra and is the only remaining member of the band (following the death of Louis Clark in 2021) to have formerly been involved with the original ELO.
+Following Louis Clark's death in 2021, Kaminski became the sole member of the Orchestra to have formerly been a member or affiliate of the original ELO, holding the title until his retirement in January 2026.

 Apart from the hits he had with ELO, in early 1979 Kaminski made the Top 40 of the UK Singles Chart as the frontman of a one-hit wonder group called Violinski, with the single "Clog Dance".
-Kaminski has sporadically performed "Clog Dance" live with The Orchestra.
+Kaminski sporadically performed "Clog Dance" live with The Orchestra.

 Kaminski was featured as violinist on a selection of tracks from the second studio album, Beauty In Chaos, by the Anglo-Irish acoustic duo Fay & Latta.